 Hoi An brings a lot of vibrancy with traditional lanterns that fill the street, brightly colored buildings, delicious food, custom clothing, and a part of Vietnam you won’t see anywhere else.
-There are a lot of places to visit in Hoi An, Vietnam.
+There are a lot of places to visit in Hoi An, Vietnam and this ancient town is a Unesco world heritage site.
 If you are planning a trip to Vietnam, you definitely need to make sure you add Hoi An to your list and check out these top things to do in Hoi An.

 Hoi An, Vietnam | Things to do in Hoi An

 Hoi An is a preserved ancient town and is a UNESCO site.
 It is on the east coast of Vietnam and centrally located which makes it a great destination for all travelers to visit.
 It’s become a popular tourist destination because just north of Hoi An is the popular Golden Hands Bridge attraction in Da Nang’s Ba Na Hills.
-Only have time to visit Hoi An for one day?
-Check out my one day in Hoi An itinerary.
+Deciding between Hue and Hoi An, read about this guide on picking between Hue or Hoi An.

 Best time to visit Hoi An